Nethereum/Nethereum.Docs/docs/nethereum-blockchain-processing.md

 ## Summary

-**Read data from the chain sequentially and do what you need with it** Repo URL: https://github.com/Nethereum/Nethereum.BlockchainProcessing
+Nethereum Blockchain Processing library enables you to read data from the chain sequentially and do what you need with it

+Repo URL: https://github.com/Nethereum/Nethereum.BlockchainProcessing

 What Nethereum BlockchainProcessing library allows you to do: